 The Pathologist in Research

 Pathologists are uniquely prepared to investigate the causes and mechanisms of disease because of their experience in recognition of disease manifestations.
-Some examples of the range of problems under study have included tracing a newly recognized disease to its origin, improving diagnostic approaches to well-known diseases, or identifying the genetic basis for response (or failure of response) to treatment.
+Examples of the range of problems that can be studied include tracing a newly recognized disease to its origin, improving diagnostic approaches to well-known diseases, and identifying the genetic basis for response (or failure of response) to treatment.

-Pathologists figured prominently in recognition of pulmonary disease among smokers, miners, asbestos and textile workers; of liver cancer from prolonged contact with vinyl chloride and aflatoxin; of nerve disorders and sterility from exposure to certain pesticides and toxic wastes.
+As examples, pathologists have figured prominently in recognition of pulmonary disease among smokers, miners, asbestos and textile workers; of liver cancer from prolonged contact with vinyl chloride and aflatoxin; and of nerve disorders and sterility from exposure to certain pesticides and toxic wastes.

-The pathologist plays a key role in improving diagnoses through identifying new pathogenic bacteria, discovery of new infectious agents such as Hanta virus, and better application of modern methods of diagnosis; some recent examples include the unraveling of the role of retroviruses in AIDS, the application of DNA hybridization for rapid and precise identification of atypical forms of mycobacteria that cause infections closely related to tuberculosis, and the identification of the virus that causes SARS.
+The pathologist plays a key role in improving diagnoses through identification of new pathogenic bacteria, discovery of new infectious agents such as Hanta virus, and better application of modern methods of diagnosis.
+Some important examples include the unraveling of the role of retroviruses in AIDS, the application of DNA hybridization for rapid and precise identification of atypical forms of mycobacteria that cause infections closely related to tuberculosis, and the identification of the virus that causes SARS.

 Other important pathology research led to the recognition that smoking and obesity are associated with the early onset of atherosclerosis in young Americans as well as the relationship between elevated levels of homocysteine and heart disease.

-Pathologists who used their understanding of pathologic processes to make significant contributions to medicine have garnered Nobel Prizes.
-For example, Nobel Laureate pathologists include Alexis Carrel, (1912) who pioneered vascular suturing techniques , Karl Landsteiner, (1930) the discoverer of the A, B, O blood groups, George Whipple, (1934) who, with Minot and Murphy, recognized that liver contained a substance necessary to prevent pernicious anemia, Edward C. Kendall, (1950) who, with Reichstein and Hench, studied the hormones of the adrenal cortex, their structure and biological effects which helped develop cortisone as a therapeutic agent, Thomas Weller, (1954) who developed methods for the growth of polio virus in tissue culture, Peyton Rous, (1966) the discoverer of tumor-inducing viruses, Baruj Benacerraf, (1980) who identified genetically determined structures on the cell surface that regulate immunological reactions, Peter C. Doherty and Rolf M. Zinkernagel, (1996), who discovered cell mediated immune defense, J. Robin Warren, (2005) who with Barry J. Marshall, recognized that gastritis and gastric cancer are caused by infections with Helicobacter pylori, and Harald zur Hausen (2008) for his discovery that human papilloma viruses cause cervical cancer.
+Pathologists who used their understanding of pathologic processes to make significant contributions to medicine have garnered several Nobel Prizes.
+Nobel Laureate pathologists include: Alexis Carrel (1912), who pioneered vascular suturing techniques; Karl Landsteiner (1930), the discoverer of the A, B, O blood groups; George Whipple (1934), who, with Minot and Murphy, recognized that liver contained a substance necessary to prevent pernicious anemia; Edward C. Kendall (1950), who, with Reichstein and Hench, studied the hormones of the adrenal cortex, their structure and biological effects which helped develop cortisone as a therapeutic agent; Thomas Weller (1954), who developed methods for the growth of polio virus in tissue culture; Peyton Rous (1966), the discoverer of tumor-inducing viruses; Baruj Benacerraf (1980), who identified genetically determined structures on the cell surface that regulate immunological reactions; Peter C. Doherty and Rolf M. Zinkernagel (1996), who discovered cell mediated immune defense; J. Robin Warren (2005), who with Barry J. Marshall, recognized that gastritis and gastric cancer are caused by infection with Helicobacter pylori; and, Harald zur Hausen (2008), for his discovery that human papilloma viruses cause cervical cancer.

 Graduate Medical Education in Pathology

 Medical school graduates in the United States and Canada need three to four years of accredited residency training to prepare for a career in pathology.
-There are accredited training programs in many hospitals throughout the United States and Canada, and many varied opportunities for subspecialty study after residency.
-During training, the resident becomes familiar with all activities of a pathology department.
+There are accredited training programs in many hospitals throughout the United States and Canada, most part of or affiliated with university-based medical centers.
+There are also many varied opportunities for fellowship training and subspecialty study after residency.

 Pathologists can be certified to practice in the following subspecialties in the United States:

-Clinical Informatics (with the American Board of Preventive Medicine)
+- Clinical informatics (in collaboration with the American Board of Preventive Medicine)

-Molecular genetic pathology (with the American Board of Medical Genetics)
+- Molecular genetic pathology (in collaboration with the American Board of Medical Genetics)

 Sources of Information

-Contact with individual pathologists in hospitals, laboratories and medical schools is the best way to learn about the profession and its personal rewards.
-For additional information about pathology as a career, contact local, state or national pathology organizations, including:
+Contact with pathologists in hospitals, independent laboratories, academic medical centers, and other settings is the best way to learn about the profession and its personal rewards.
+For additional information about pathology as a career, contact local, state or national pathology organizations, including the: